Bosch CP4.2 Failure in the Ford 6.7L Power Stroke

 Q1: What is the Bosch CP4.2 high-pressure fuel pump?

-A1: The Bosch CP4.2 is a high-pressure fuel pump used in Ford 6.7L Power Stroke engines, known for its efficiency but prone to failure.
+A1: The Bosch CP4.2 is a high-pressure fuel pump used in Ford 6.7L Power Stroke engines.
+It supplies the fuel pressure needed for common-rail injection but is also known for a failure pattern that can contaminate the fuel system.

 Q2: Why is the CP4.2 pump prone to failure?